 In order to get into the spirit of the day, children will be expected to come to school dressed in a Roman costume.

 As part of our day we will still be outside, it is still worth bringing a warm coat and your PE kit, just in case.

 Mr Hicklin, Miss Higginbotham and Miss Lillis

-Our Topic this half term is "Food Glorious Food!"
+Our Topic this half term is "From Caves to Columns"